 - After the Setup Run and the Advanced Configuration menus have been retrieved, open the Advanced / Configuration Setup / Concentration / Menu #4 and change the particle release per cycle from 5000 to 1852.
 Although the turbulence ensemble can be composed of any number of members, to parallel the meteorological grid ensemble, 27 variations are also run in this case.
 The 1852 is determined by dividing 50000 (from the original simulation) by the number of members to maintain about the same total particle number when computing the mean concentration.

 - After saving the change, press the Special Runs / Ensemble / Turbulence menu tab.
 There are no data entry options, just a prompt menu to ask if you really want to continue with the ensemble turbulence calculation.
 The calculation will start and as each member calculation is completed, a message is added to the simulation log and finally a completion message when member 27 finishes.

 - Following the same procedure as previously with the meteorological ensemble, select the Display / Ensemble / View Map menu tab.
 This step is required to display probability maps or box plots because it invokes the pre-processor step that creates the probability files from the individual concentration simulations.
 Display any map and then open the box plot menu and enter the same position 42.25 -78.80, sampler 510 (Little Valley, NY), used in the previous section.

-- The resulting box plot is very similar to the previous example, but with a much lower range between low and high concentrations.
-For instance, the time period with the highest concentration (27 00), shows the 90th percentile concentration uncertainty range (5th to 95th) is about a factor of four rather than a factor of 40 from the meteorological grid ensemble.
+- The resulting box plot is similar to the previous example, but with a somewhat lower range between low and high concentrations; note that the ordinate scale is different.
+For instance, the time period with the initial measured concentration (26 18), shows the 90th percentile concentration uncertainty range (5th to 95th) is about a factor of four rather than a factor of 10 from the meteorological grid ensemble.